SilverAndro/example_malicious_mods/README.md

 end goal is to drop the [EICAR test file](https://en.wikipedia.org/wiki/EICAR_test_file) on the users desktop when run, or some similar goal.

+If the goal isnt just to get the test file on the desktop, there will be a `README.md` file in the module directory saying what it tries to do.

 ## Will this infect my computer?

 Nope, these are *example* programs that shouldn't do anything but make your antivirus complain.